 In the baseline approach 2 foci are used, i.e. the 2 FIT detectors each collect an image with a shift in their focal planes.
 At each focus 2 narrowband images are collected, each at a different wavelength.
 Thus there are 4 images in all.
-To start the phase retrieval a random wavefront φ is assumed (top of flowchart in Figure 5).
-The known focal shifts and wavelengths are applied, labeled as Add Diversity in Figure 5, and complex pupil functions are constructed.
+To start the phase retrieval a random wavefront φ is assumed (top of flowchart in Figure 6).
+The known focal shifts and wavelengths are applied, labeled as Add Diversity in Figure 6, and complex pupil functions are constructed.
 Fast Fourier Transform (FFT) techniques are used to propagate to the focal plane and the phase of this propagation is retrained but the amplitude is replaced with the square root of the observed 4 images.
 The results are back propagated using inverse FFT techniques to reconstruct the complex pupil functions.
 The phase is retained and the amplitude is replaced with the amplitude of the known pupil function (aperture mask).
 The 4 wavefronts (phases) are mixed and an updated estimate of the wavefront is obtained.
 This process is iterated until a stable solution is reached.
-In open-loop this can take on the order of 100 iterations but in closed-loop where the temporal sampling frequency of the images is fast with respect to changes in them only a few iterations (typically 5
+In open-loop this can take on the order of 100 iterations but in closed-loop where the temporal sampling frequency of the images is fast with respect to changes in them only a few iterations (typically 5 - 20) are required.
+The baseline algorithm uses both focus and wavelength diversity simultaneously for a more optimal result.

-Figure 5 - Baseline Phase Retrieval Algorithm
+Figure 6 - Baseline Phase Retrieval Algorithm